isgsa/isgsa.github.io/docs/resources/orientation.md

 According to New York State law, students need to pay taxes on their fellowships and earnings.

 ### Fellowships
-Cornell gives out a number of fellowships to a select number of incoming students each year.
+Cornell gives out some fellowships to a select number of incoming students each year.
 You may also apply for other fellowships - industry or governmental.
 There's another resource for industry fellowships application (link to be added).
 If you are awarded a fellowship and it does not cover the full guaranteed stipend amount, Cornell might "top it off".
 But the fellowship must be at least half of the stipend (with an exception to diversity awards).

 https://gradschool.cornell.edu/financial-support/fellowships/external-fellowships/supplementation-of-external-fellowships/